xI-Mx-Ix/Velthoric-Docs/docs/05-creating-a-custom-soft-body.md

 1.  **Properties:** Defines the physical behavior (damping, pressure, etc.).
 2.  **Object Class:** The main logic, where you procedurally build the object's structure.
 3.  **Renderer:** A client-side class to draw the deforming object.
-4.  **Registration:** Making XBullet aware of your new soft body type.
+4.  **Registration:** Making Vortex Physics aware of your new soft body type.

 ## 1. Defining Soft Body Properties